Spring 2014 State Girls on the Run 5K May 10

 • The 5K registration fee is non-refundable.

-Expect a Crowd—The GOTR 5K is large – there will be more than 1,500 participants on the course and thousands of spectators and volunteers.
-Like any large event, parking is at a premium.
+There will be a HUGE crowd.
+The State GOTR 5K is large – there will be more than 2,500 participants on the course and thousands of spectators and volunteers.
 Follow the directions outlined in the Event Guide for parking, arrival, check-in, and so on.

-Expect Lots of Excitement But Go Your Own Pace—As part of that excitement, it’s very tempting for GOTR girls to run faster than they can maintain to keep up with other runners.
+Pace yourself on the course.
+As part of that excitement, it’s tempting for GOTR girls to run faster than they can maintain to keep up with other runners.
 Resist this temptation.
 Run your own race, and maintain the pace at which you have trained.
 It’s OK to run faster later on in the race, but your experience will be much more pleasant and you’ll get to the finish faster if you’ll move slowly at first.

-Expect a Water Stop—At the halfway point there will be a water stop.
-Volunteers will have cups filled with water for you to take as you run by.
+Hydrate.
+There will be water near the 1.5-mile mark and at the finish line.
 If you think you’ll need additional water, consider carrying a small water bottle with you.

-Expect Volunteers to Guide You—Don’t worry if you’re behind the lead runners by a considerable distance.
+Volunteers are there to help.
+Don’t worry if you’re behind the lead runners by a considerable distance.
 You will not get lost.
 Volunteers are placed at critical places to give directions and keep you on course.
 Keep moving at your own pace.

 Never joined or attended a community 5K ?
-Learn more about road race procedures and behavior.
+Read on to learn about procedures and behavior.

 5K Etiquette for First-Timers